QuasimodoCodes/Fuzzy_Temp/README.md

 #  Group: D2
-## Development of a HVAC, Two - stage Fuzzy Logic System for Occupancy Detection and 15 Minute Temperature Forecasting using the SML2010 Dataset
+## Development and Simulation of a Fuzzy Logic System (FIS) for Intelligent Room Temperature Prediction Using the SML2010 Dataset.

 An intelligent building assistant designed to make smart, explainable heating, ventilation, and air conditioning (HVAC) decisions.